imrefazekas/jade-mithrilier/README.md

 - and optionally plain JS object as validation rules via [vindication.js](https://github.com/imrefazekas/vindication.js/tree/master)

 [jade-mithrilier](https://github.com/imrefazekas/jade-mithrilier) will generate the necessary  [Mithril](https://lhorie.github.io/mithril/) components you can mount to your SPAs.
+To support the "multi-island scenario", you can assiciate multiple views to the same model or mount the same templates to different DOM parent as your needs encourage you to orchestrate.

 # Installation